 The San Francisco Community College District Police Department is a California Commission on Peace Officer Standards and Training (P.O.S.T.) agency and has duly sworn peace officers, whose authority is granted by section 830.32(a) of the California Penal Code and section 72330 of the California Education Code.
 SFCCDPD officers have police authority throughout the state whose primary law enforcement jurisdiction is for crimes occurring on City College properties.
 SFCCDPD officers have full powers of arrest, enforce all applicable local, state and federal laws and as Peace Officers, their police authority includes concurrent law enforcement jurisdiction on adjacent streets surrounding City College properties.
 SFCCDPD Officers employed by City College meet all training requirements as mandated by P.O.S.T. and Officers are updated in training throughout the year to include defensive tactics, first aid/CPR and legal updates.
 Officers also receive training in emergency preparedness, crime prevention and specific training designed to meet the diverse needs of the college community.
-Officers patrol City College of San Francisco Campuses from 5:30 am to 12:30 am, 7 Days a week, (holidays and special events schedules vary).
-Police services from 12:30 am to 5:30 am are provided by the San Francisco Police Department.
-The San Francisco Community College District does not officially recognize or monitor any non-campus student organizations.
+Officers patrol City College of San Francisco Campuses from 6:00 am to 12:30 am, Monday thru Thursday, 6:00 am to 11:00 pm on Fridays, and 7:00 am to 11:00 on weekends, (holidays and special events schedules vary).
+Police services from 12:30 am to 6:00/7:00 am are provided by the San Francisco Police Department.
+The San Francisco Community College District does not have non-campus student organizations.

-The SFCCDPD has a Memorandum of Understanding (M.O.U) with the San Francisco Police Department which provides the SFCCDPD officers access to their communication system, criminal records, wanted persons, stolen property, and vehicle (D.M.V.), as well as other information.
+The SFCCDPD has a Memorandum of Understanding (M.O.U) with the San Francisco Police Department, which provides the SFCCDPD officers access to their communication system, criminal records, wanted persons, stolen property, and vehicle (D.M.V.), as well as other information.
 The SFCCDPD officers write San Francisco Police Department incident reports, handle preliminary investigations involving incidents that have occurred on any of the City College Campuses, and make police arrests when necessary.
 The San Francisco Police Department's investigation bureaus handle all major criminal investigations stemming from incident reports written by the SFCCDPD.

-The SFCCDPD also employs non-sworn personnel whose primary function is to patrol on foot, observe and report any unusual conditions or circumstances to SFCCDPD dispatch.
+The SFCCDPD also employs non-sworn personnel whose primary function is to patrol on foot, observe, report, and make detentions if need be.